 - Beluga Baby Wrap ($64.95) – This Canadian brand is very similar to Happy Baby Wraps in all ways, including the more limited and less on-trend pattern and color selection.
 The functionality, however, is perfectly acceptable as an alternative to Solly Baby.

 - Lillebaby Wrap ($49.99) – Made from similar fabric as the Solly Baby Wrap and with similar stretch and softness, the Lillebaby Wrap has one cool feature worth noting– a neck support pocket for cradling newborn heads.
 Unfortunately, color options are limited and not our favorite, though you can find some decent neutrals if you catch them in the right season.

 - Ergobaby Wrap ($50) – Another acceptable option that is soft but not quite as stretchy as Solly Baby wraps, this wrap will do you fine, but is only available in limited colors and patterns.

 - Soft and snuggly

 What Didn't Make the Cut

 These are some popular wraps we do not recommend:

-- Baby K’tan ($49.99) – Although some people love that the Baby K’tan is significantly easier to put on than other wraps (no tying!), we aren't huge fans.
-Because it’s sized, it’s more difficult to get exactly the right fit without trying it on first and can’t easily be shared between caregivers who aren’t the same size.
+- Baby K’tan ($49.99) – Although some people love that the Baby K’tan is significantly easier to put on than other wraps (no tying!), I'm not a huge fan.
+Babies tend to sag low in this wrap, which is uncomfortable for everyone involved.

 How to Wear Your Wrap